 - Xspanse | Acoustic Band

-Planning for holiday events typically starts in August, and on average, the highest number of holiday party requests come through The Bash in September, October, November, and December!
-If you’re not already getting visibility to party planners, learn more about creating a profile on The Bash and start connecting with new clients!
+Requests and bookings for holiday events typically increase significantly in October and peak in November!
+If you’re not already getting visibility to party planners, learn more about creating a profile on The Bash and start connecting with new clients.

 YOU MAY ALSO LIKE